 University Facilities Management (UFM) will develop and maintain a comprehensive preventive maintenance program for all SOVs.
 This differs from performing actual required maintenance.

-All SOVs must be enrolled in the UFM’s preventive maintenance program through its integrated work-management system (IWMS).
+All SOVs must be enrolled in the UFM’s preventive maintenance program through its integrated work-management system (AiM).

 UFM will coordinate with all MSU departments to establish and update maintenance records on all SOVs in accordance with manufacturer's recommendations.